B4rtDC/MaxEntropyGraphs.jl/docs/src/simulated.md

 ```

 ### [Motif significance in the DBCM](@id Motif_simulation)
 Let us consider the DBCM applied to the Chesapeake Bay foodweb.
-We want to analyse if any of the different network motifs is statistically significant of what one would expect uner the null model.
+We want to analyze if any of the different network motifs is statistically significant of what one would expect under the null model.
 We want to know the values of `M1`, ..., `M13`.
 These are network-wide measures.

 First, we define the network and the associated UBCM model.
 ```jldoctest DBCM_simulation_demo; output = false